provsalt/notes/Social studies/Exploring citizenship and governance/Ways to obtain citizenship.md

 This is where a child can obtain citizenship from a parent who is a citizen of that specific country.

 ### Country of birth
-The child can be given citizenship who are born in the country ==This is not applicable to Singapore if both parents are non SIngaporeans==
+The child can be given citizenship who are born in the country **This is not applicable to Singapore if both parents are non SIngaporeans**

 ### Marriage
 Citizenship can be given to the person who is marrying a citizen of that country.